 The Welsh Government has published guidance on the Coronavirus and Personal Protective Equipment (PPE), this guidance should be followed and will be updated regularly.

 The Welsh Government has published guidance on face coverings and Coronavirus.
 This covers how and when you could wear a face covering to protect those around you, if you choose to wear one.
+From 27 July 2020 face coverings will be compulsory when travelling by public transport in Wales.

 Organisations will need to communicate clearly and regularly with members and participants, setting out what they are doing to manage risk and what advice they are giving to individuals to do likewise.